McGregor14/port/README.md

 -   All participants in the full dataset (i.e. before exclusion have been applied) fully consented to taking part, though some did not meet inclusion/exclusion criteria
 -   1 participant is missing assessment data

+# To do

+-   Check 04 midapp scripts

 # License

 This project is licensed under the terms of the [MIT License](https://github.com/McGregor14/port/blob/main/LICENSE).